 If an employee is hired, or returning to work from an unpaid leave, on or before the fifteenth (15th) day of the month, the employee will receive vacation credit for the month.
 If an employee is terminating, or going out on unpaid leave, on or after the fifteenth day of the month, the employee will receive vacation credit for the month.

-Please visit the Tufts HR website and the for more detailed information on the University’s policy for unique situations, scheduling, recording, and tracking your vacation time.
+Please visit the Employee Handbook for more detailed information on the University’s policy for unique situations, scheduling, recording, and tracking your vacation time.